NotifyBC

 Setup development environment

-Install Visual Studio Code and following extensions:
+Install Visual Studio Code and recommended extensions.

 Multiple run configs have been created to facilitate debugging server, client, test and docs.